ym215/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Because there are two boxes has same two-digit value, it can be a new constrain for other boxes in the unit (row, column, or square).
-This tells there is no way to have any (either or both) of number consist of the two-digit value as a value of other boxes in the unit.
+A: Each unit has unique number of one through nine.
+If there are naked twins in the units, other boxes outside of those boxes won't have those values, therefore it can reduce the potential values if they are unresolved.
+Applying this constrains and reduction of potential values against all the units recursively would reduce the search space of entire puzzle.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Since diagnal would be another two unit that would have to have unique value in each boxes, this is a new constrain that limit what value can be in those boxes.
+A: Since diagonals would be additional two units that have unique number of one through nine, they enforce additional constraints on entire puzzle.
+Adding more contracts would reduce search space for unresolved boxes and that helps resolving the puzzle.

 ### Install